heeyapro/ThreatCraft/README.md

 <p align="justify">

-ThreatCraft is a hybrid threat modeling framework that integrates a rule-based attack reasoning engine with LLM-based scenario generation.
-The system is designed to address two fundamental limitations in existing approaches: (i) rule-based systems require extensive manual rule engineering, and (ii) LLM-based approaches suffer from hallucinated or structurally invalid attack paths.
+ThreatCraft is an automated attack scenario generation framework that combines a rule-based attack reasoning engine with LLM-based scenario generation.
+It is designed to address two key limitations of existing approaches: (i) rule-based systems rely on extensive manual rule engineering, and (ii) LLM-based approaches may generate hallucinated or structurally invalid attack scenarios.

 </p>